How to Become a Certified Administrative Professional

 Step 1: Complete Postsecondary Education

 - Complete a college internship.
-Many community colleges work with local businesses in placing students in internship programs.
+Many community colleges work with local businesses to place students in internship programs.
 In an internship, students have the opportunity to acquire additional training, which may enhance job prospects after graduation.

 - Take coursework related to your area of interest.
 Candidates interested in pursuing a position in a law office or in a medical office may pursue related coursework in preparation for entering that field.
 For example, an aspiring legal secretary can take courses in law office administration or legal keyboarding to help prepare for the job.